jamf/Notifier/README.md

                           For example: "/usr/bin/open" will work, "open" will not.

-  --sound <sound>         The sound to play when notification is delivered.
-                          Pass "default" for the default macOS sound, else the name of a sound in /Library/Sounds or /System/Library/Sounds.

-                          If the sound cannot be found, macOS will use the "default" sound.

-  --subtitle <subtitle>   The notifications subtitle.

-  --title <title>         The notifications title.

   --messagebutton <messagebutton>
-                          alert type only.

                           Adds a button to the message, with the label being what is passed.

   --messagebuttonaction <messagebuttonaction>
-                          alert type only.

                           The action to be performed under the users account when the optional message button is clicked.